-Condition Potential causes I cannot create a MyKey.
-The key or transmitter used to start the vehicle does not have admin privileges.
-Vehicles with keyless start: Make sure you place the transmitter into the backup position.
-See Starting a Gasoline Engine (page 174).
-The key or transmitter used to start the vehicle is the only admin key.
-There always has to be at least one admin key.
-SecuriLock passive anti-theft system is disabled or in unlimited mode.
+Condition Potential causes l cannot create a MyKey. • The key or transmitter used to start the vehicle does not have admin privileges. • Vehicles with keyless start: Make sure you place the transmitter into the backup posi- tion.
+See Passive Anti-Theft System (page 76). • The key or transmitter used to start the vehicle is the only admin key.
+There always has to be at least one admin key. • SecuriLock passive anti-theft system is disabled or in unlimited mode.
 I cannot program the configurable settings.
 The key or transmitter used to start the vehicle does not have admin privileges.
 There are no MyKeys programmed to the vehicle.
-See Creating a MyKey (page 62).
+See Creating a MyKey (page 64).
 For vehicles with keyless start: No MyKey restrictions are available when starting the vehicle.
 An admin transmitter is present when you started your vehicle.
 There are no MyKeys programmed to the vehicle.
-See Creating a MyKey (page 62).
+See Creating a MyKey (page 64).
 I cannot clear the MyKeys.
 The key or transmitter used to start the vehicle does not have admin privileges.
 No MyKeys are created.
-See Creating a MyKey (page 62).
-I lost the only admin key. · Purchase a new key or tranmitter from your authorized dealer.
-I lost a key. · Program a spare key or transmitter.
+See Creating a MyKey (page 64).
+I lost the only admin key. • Purchase a new key or transmitter from your authorized dealer.
+I lost a key. • Program a spare key or transmitter.
 You may need to see your authorized dealer.
-See Passive Anti-Theft System (page 74).
+See Passive Anti-Theft System (page 76).
 MyKey distances do not accumulate.
 The MyKey user is not using the MyKey.
 An admin key holder cleared the MyKeys and created new MyKeys.
 The key system has been reset.